Truth Social: Launch

 Upon its launch, the British automotive solar power company Trailar complained Truth Social's app logo closely resembled its "T" logo.

 The platform has been criticized for its poor performance at launch, with waitlisting users attempting to register and extended outages.
 A day after its launch, The Washington Post described it as "a disaster".
 A week after, Newsweek reported some early adopters were beginning to lose interest in the app due to low numbers of users and poor engagement, although others were willing to persevere with the app to see if things would improve.

-Growth problems
+Audience growth

-The Truth Social platform suffered from severe and persistent problems with scalability from launch, limiting the platform's growth.
+The Truth Social platform suffered from severe and persistent problems with scalability at launch, limiting the platform's growth.